srihas001/-blinkit--DATA-ANALYSIS/README.md

 **Blinkit Sales & Outlet Analysis**
+An end-to-end data analysis project using Power BI, Excel, SQL, and Python to identify performance gaps and business growth opportunities for Blinkit across cities, outlet types, and product categories.

 **🧠 Objective**:
 To analyze sales, item categories, outlet types, and customer behavior using Power BI and uncover business growth opportunities for Blinkit.

 **Tools Used**:
-- Power BI
+- Power BI (dashboarding and visualization)
-- Excel
+- Excel (data cleaning and preprocessing)
-- SQL
+- SQL (data querying and aggregation)
-- Python
+- Python (preprocessing automation)

 **📂 Dataset**:
 - Sales and ratings data from various Blinkit outlets across India.